Shreeramghimire/Salmon-Statistics/first_part.md

 $$Z = \frac{6.5 - 5.0}{1.5} = \frac{1.5}{1.5} = 1$$

-**Translation:** A 6.5 kg salmon is exactly 1 standard deviation above the average.
+**It says:** A 6.5 kg salmon is exactly 1 standard deviation above the average.

 Instead of carrying around the messy numbers "5.0" and "1.5" for every calculation, we just say it's a $Z$ of 1, and we look up "1" in our standard Normal table to find that about 84% of salmon are lighter than it.